 4. Remove Dead Leaves

-If you want to know how to revive a dead plant, here goes another great tip.
+If you're still keen to know more on how to revive a dead plant, here goes another great tip.
 Plants that are deteriorating will likely have dead leaves, and you’ll need to get rid of them to get your plant revived.
-If you notice leaves are completely brown, let them go, because they're not coming back.
+If you notice leaves are completely brown, let them go, because they are not coming back.

 On the contrary, you'll want to focus on new growth instead.

-To remove them, snip the dead leaves with a pair of scissors, or gently pinch the dead leaves with your fingertips.
+To remove these dead leaves, snip them with a pair of scissors, or gently pinch the dead leaves with your fingertips, making sure not to form a 'scar' on the plant.

 5. Cut Back the Stems